maximeadjigble/grasplocomo/README.md

 * [Eigen](http://eigen.tuxfamily.org/)
 * [Nanoflann](https://github.com/jlblancoc/nanoflann)

 **Note** Eigen and Nanoflann are headers-only libraries and can be easily integrated using CMake.
-Please, download the requirements from each link and follow the instructions below the compile the code.
+Both are added as git submodules in the ThirdParty folder.

 **Windows:**
 Install Visual Studio and CMake.
 Clone/Download Eigen and Nanoflann in the **_ThirdParty_** folder.